-I’m a USAA qualified member from way back because I’m brat, a grandbrat, a wifebrat and a mombrat.
+As far a military families go, I’m brat, a grandbrat, a wifebrat and a mombrat.
 Yes, military service runs deep in the Kay family.
-My Grampa died as an aircrew member in WWII; my dad retired as a Chief Master SGT in the US Air Force; my hubby flew fighter aircraft in the Air Force for 30 years; one of my baby boys graduated from the Naval Academy and is an active duty Marine; another one of my baby boys is a sophmore at the United States Air Force Academy; and my baby baby boy wants to go to WestPoint.
+My Grampa died as an aircrew member in WWII; my dad retired as a Chief Master SGT in the US Air Force; my hubby flew fighter aircraft in the Air Force for 30 years; one of my sons graduated from the Naval Academy and is an active duty Marine; another son graduated this year from the United States Air Force Academy and is at pilot training; and my youngest son is a junior at WestPoint.
 So when it comes to thanking our troops for their service, I really appreciate those of you who take the time to say thanks.
 Here are some more easy ways to express your appreciation:

 1. Say “Thanks” – The fact that you are reading this blog, indicates that you probably already thank those in uniform when you see them.
-When people say “Thank you for your service” to my Marine baby boy, he responds with, “Proud to serve.”
+When people say “Thank you for your service” to my Marine son, he responds with, “Proud to serve.”
 Be sure to also thank family members, including parents of service members, for the way they serve by supporting their military members.
-If you like the football, then get in on the NFL’s way of saying “thanks,” both online and in football stadiums across America in the next few weeks.
-Participate in the million fan salute.
-When you vote a “salute” for your team, then your local military earns rewards from this USAA sponsored initiative.
+You can also say thanks by donating to Heroes at Home, which provides financial readiness for military readiness with #USAA as the presenting sponsor.

 2. Say “Welcome Home” – As we all know, the Vietnam War was not a popular conflict, and those who served were greeted with jeers, taunts or just plain apathy.
 There are also those who returned from the Korean War who were never properly welcomed back.
 So when you see an older vet, ask them what war they served in and if it’s one of those two, then ask one more question, “Were you ever welcomed home?”
 If they say, “no” then simply say, “Well you have been now, welcome home soldier, thank you for your service.”
 I’ve done this many times and all were deeply thankful for the sentiments, and some were so deeply moved, they even had tears in their eyes.
 Making a grown man cry never felt so good.